Nuwaubian Nation: York's prosecution and the demolition of Tama Re

 As a result of substantial negative media attention directed at the Nuwaubians, the original jury pool was declared tainted and the trial was relocated to Brunswick, Georgia, where it began in January 2004.
 There, the prosecution brought forth witnesses who claimed York had committed abuse from 1988 onward.

-In the trial, York's defence attorney Adrian Patrick highlighted the lack of physical evidence for any molestation and claimed that those making the allegations were part of a conspiracy connected to Jacob, who was motivated by a grievance against his father.
+In the trial, York's defense attorney, Adrian Patrick, highlighted the lack of physical evidence for any molestation and claimed that those making the allegations were part of a conspiracy connected to York's son Jacob, who according to the defense was motivated by a personal grievance against his father.

-The jury ultimately found York guilty on four counts of racketeering and six child-molestation related charges.
-In April, Judge C. Ashley Royal sentenced York to a 135-year sentence, which would be served in the ADX Florence federal prison in Colorado.
-In July, Royal issued an order allowing the state seizure of Tama Re, deeming it to be among York's personal assets.
+The jury ultimately found York guilty on four counts of racketeering and six molestation-related charges.
+In April, Judge C. Ashley Royal sentenced York to a 135-year sentence, which would be served in the ADX Florence supermax prison in Colorado.
+In July, Royal issued an order allowing the state seizure of Tama-Re, deeming it to be among York's personal assets.
 Its structures were demolished and the land was sold at auction.
 In September 2005, York's conviction was upheld by the United States Court of Appeals for the Eleventh Circuit.

-Following the conviction, three witnesses for the prosecution retracted their testimony; the prosecution's star witness, Abigail Washington, recanted her testimony and declared York innocent, only to then rescind her recantation.
+Following York's conviction, three witnesses for the prosecution retracted their testimony; the prosecution's star witness, Abigail Washington, recanted her testimony and declared York innocent, only to then rescind her recantation.
 Many of York's followers maintained that he was the innocent victim of a conspiracy by the "White Power Structure" and disgruntled ex-members.
-A solidarity meeting brought Nuwaubians together with representatives of the New Black Panther Party, Universal Zulu Nation, the Prince Hall Masons, and the Moorish Science Temple.
+A solidarity meeting brought Nuwaubians together with representatives of the New Black Panther Party, Universal Zulu Nation, the Prince Hall Masons and the Moorish Science Temple.
 York's supporters subsequently established fundraising groups committed to securing his release.

-As of 2024, the original Bushwick, Brooklyn, compound continues to function as both a bookstore and a place of religious service under the group "United Sabaeans Worldwide", with their bookstores now spread across the globe.
+As of 2024, the Nuwaubians' original compound in Brooklyn continues to function as both a bookstore and a place of religious service under the group "United Sabaeans Worldwide", with their bookstores now spread across the globe.